AscentTracker/AsTra/hw/DATA.md

 JSON metadata with _setloc_ utility.
 It can be specified on command line also to _adastra_.

+AsTra V 1.* hardware stores four (4) records every second, _adastra_ uses every other of them.

 CSV fields are as follows (mostly used for debugging):

 - milliseconds from start
-- raw altitude from the sensor (based on starting temperature)
+- raw altitude from the sensor (based on starting temperature), in meters
 - moving average of altitude
 - kalman filtered altitude: only this is used by adastra
 - power supply voltage
 - altitude based on current temperature
-- current temperature
+- current temperature, degrees of C

-AsTra V 1.* hardware stores four (4) records every second, _adastra_ displays two of them.